 For students, New Student Orientation is a time to meet faculty, advisors, and fellow students and to get acclimated with the environment at Carolina.
 As a family member, you will use this time to attend sessions on the curriculum, academic advising, housing, food services, finances, health services, and career services.
 You can also meet fellow family members at social events.

 By living on campus, students will stay in touch with the heartbeat of Carolina.
 They will be centrally located near classes, libraries, dining halls, campus events, happenings in the Pit, the bustle of Franklin Street, and other “can’t miss” cornerstones of the Carolina experience.
-You’ll create strong, enduring bonds with people you might not have otherwise met.
+When students love on campus, there have opportunities to create strong, enduring bonds with people you might not have otherwise met.

 We encourage all students to complete the housing application any time after their admission reply form and enrollment deposit are received.
 Housing assignments are sent out in July.
 For more information please visit http://housing.unc.edu.